 Tap is one of the oldest dance forms in this country.
 Students are taught rhythms, timing, and leg/foot coordination done to various types of music.
 We teach all types of tap from standard basics like “42nd Street” (Broadway Style) to the funky rhythm tap as seen in “Bring In Da Noise” (Hoofing Tap).
 Students will receive well-rounded knowledge of all types of tap in Elem 1-Elem 3.
 When they get to Levels classes they are offered Broadway Style and/or Hoofing Tap.

 Age 11 & up

-This class is for the beginner to intermediate student.
+This class is for beginner to intermediate students.
 Dancers must be at least 11 years old with 3 years of ballet training and approved by the instructors to register.
 Dancers must stay in this class for a minimum of 2-3 years to build strength and endurance for more advanced work.
-Dancers must be take the ballet class time that precedes this class.
+Dancers must take the ballet class time that precedes this class.